nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## 1. Introduction

-TechToday Information Tracker(TTIT) is for an application for users who *prefer to use a desktop application for **managing** information about the technology field, in the form of news, jobs and/or notes*.
-TTIT is *optimized for those who prefer to work with a Command Line Interface* (CLI).
-TTIT utilizes the [Hacker News](https://github.com/HackerNews/API) API to give users access to the latest technology related news through the **view** feature of the application.
-However, the purpose of TTIT isn't to act as a news/job/note portal, but rather a **manager** of technology related information for a lifelong learner of Computer Science and closely related disciplines.
-Hence, we help the user to manage metadata such as the title, URL, date, and additional extract of an article/job/note.
-The user can go to the relavent article, for instance, using the URL if they are interested in the article and even add a short extract to articles that they have saved using the `addinfo` feature.
-If the user is not connected to the internet while using the app, the user can **view** pre-loaded articles and jobs.
-The user also has the option to add additional articles, jobs and notes about technology themselves using the **create** functionality.
+TechToday Information Tracker(TTIT) is an application for those who prefer to use a desktop app for managing information about technology including news, jobs or even notes.
+TTIT *is optimized for those who prefer to work with a Command Line Interface (CLI)*.
+TTIT utilizes Hacker News API to give the user the option to **view** new news articles and questions/jobs.
+However, note that the purpose of TTIT isn’t to act as a news/job/note portal, but rather a **manager** of technology related information for a lifelong learner of Computer Science and closely related disciplines.
+In other words, we help the user to manage metadata such as title, URL and date of an article/job/note.
+The user can go to the relavent article, for instance, using the URL if they are interested in the article and even add a short extract to articles that they have saved using the `addinfo` functionality.
+If the device is not connected to the internet, the user can **view** pre-loaded articles and jobs.
+The user also has the option to add interesting articles, jobs and notes about technology themselves using the **create** functionality.

 ## 2. Quick Start